 Housman Elementary School required a unique and highly tailored response to successfully meet District needs and satisfy community concerns.
-Significant design challenges included a defining grove of large trees bisecting this very tight site, restricted site access to one side, offsite utility locations, and campus security concerns created by a major thoroughfare bordering the East side of the campus with fast and loud vehicular traffic plus heavy pedestrian traffic.
+Significant design challenges included a defining grove of large trees bisecting the tight site, restricted site access to one side, offsite utility locations and campus security concerns created by a major thoroughfare bordering the east side of the campus with fast and loud vehicular traffic and heavy pedestrian traffic.

 Strategic placement of the new building on the site maximized the site to capacity.
 It saved a number of historic oak trees and allowed a maximum amount of green area for the students to play and learn.
 This green area serves as a buffer for noise, provides student safety and allows visual observation of parking lots.
 A separate entry off a community road was designed for deliveries.
 A handsome brick wall separates the campus from the adjacent neighbors which also functions as a sound buffer.

 The District had a vision of “playful and colorful” spaces for their students.
-A collaboration between the Design Committee and our A/E team resulted in the development of “playful and colorful” learning pods, creativity centers, and common areas.
-Our team paid special attention to creating a handsome and playful elementary school with open vistas.
+A collaboration between the Design Committee and our A/E team resulted in the development of learning pods, creativity centers and common areas.
+Our team paid special attention to creating a whimsical elementary school with open vistas.
 Primary colors set the tone for the interior and exterior elements.